Sustainable Communities

 Principal investigators for the project are Peter Friederici, Alder Keleman-Saxena, and Rosemary Logan.
 Read more in the NAU News, or see the project website here.

-Undergraduate internships began in summer 2024, and we are actively recruiting for interns for the Fall 2024 and Spring 2025 semesters—especially those with experience and interest in gardening and/or mentoring children.
+Undergraduate internships began in summer 2024, and we are actively recruiting for interns for future semesters—especially those with experience and interest in gardening and/or mentoring children or youth.
 Internships are paid and typically require 10 hours of work each week.
 If you’re interested, apply here!

 Permaculture, or “permanent agriculture,” is a sustainable means of producing food by developing harmonious, place-based means of working with nature.
 Faculty members Rosemary Logan (School of Earth and Sustainability) and Peter Friederici (Sustainable Communities Program) have been developing a permaculture-based proposal to develop a new community urban farm on the city-owned McAllister Ranch property on the edge of Flagstaff.

 Foundational work for this project was carried out by students in a Fall 2023 Introduction to Permaculture class taught by Logan and Friederici.
 The planning process was also kick-started by a $5,000 Maxwell-Lutz Community Impact Award granted to the project and by the Arizona Climate Resilience Corps.
-Together, these funds allowed the hiring of graduate student Sufyan Suleman and undergraduate student Ben Steller, who together are researching site history and urban farm models, reaching out to potential project partners, and working to develop a final project report to the City of Flagstaff.
+Students Ben Steller, Sufyan Suleman, McKenna Bean, and Cullen Hamblen worked to research site history, conduct oral histories related to the site, develop project partnerships, and craft plans for the site’s future.
+Students in Logan’s Spring 2024 capstone class helped organize an initial community workday that April.

 Climate-Smart Agriculture Accordion Closed